forge42dev/Remix-Dev-Tools/README.md

 - `port`: The port number to use for the Remix Development Tools connection to Remix Forge.
 If you want to change the port and connect to your Remix Forge VS code extension you need to change the port in VS Code too.
 Defaults to `3003`.
 - `defaultOpen`: Whether to open the Remix Development Tools by default.
 Defaults to `false`.
+- `position`: The position of the Remix Development Tools trigger.
+Defaults to `bottom-right`.
+- `requireUrlFlag`: Requires rdt=true to be present in the URL search to open the Remix Development Tools.
+Defaults to `false`.
+- `showRouteBoundaries`: Allows you to see each Outlet and route boundaries by coloring the background.
+Defaults to `false`.

 ## Contributing